 Renting a house in Ubud ranges from nice houses without pools from $250-450 per month, and with pools starting around $580 a month.
 On Koh Phangan, you can rent a beachfront one-bedroom house with a kitchen and A/C in the bedroom for as little as $400 per month.
 A wooden, Thai-style bungalow in the jungle with a fan ranges from $200-$300 monthly.
 Villas with pools and larger, family-style houses also seem to have comparable prices on both Bali and Koh Phangan, and are often much more isolated, with fewer neighbors.

 The cost of food is also similar, with a healthy vegetarian or vegan meal at a restaurant catered for Westerners averaging $5-$10 on both islands, though Bali seems to offer more upscale dining options.
 Renting a motorbike is also about the same, averaging $60-$100 per month, or around $5 per day for short-term rentals.

 A couple traveling on a budget on Koh Phangan:

-One couple’s higher monthly cost of living in Ubud, Bali:
+One couple’s the higher monthly cost of living in Ubud, Bali: